TyroneMartin/cse210-projects/final/FinalProject/README.md

 - **.NET SDK:** [Download .NET SDK](https://dotnet.microsoft.com/download)

 ## Future Improvements
-- Add more unit tests
+- Add unit tests
-- Add more error handling
-- Add more validation
+- Add more operations
 - Add more features
+   - Such as a better UI
+   - History of previous calculations
 - Add more documentation
 - Add more comments